Thanaporn-aph/Emotion-Analysis2020/readme.txt

 *note* line 21 create output folder (Run only first time & Dont change the name!)

 ===========================================================================
-After run the program, all output data will be stored at output floder
+After run the program, all output data will be stored at output folder